 - With foil, line a 13 X 9 inch baking pan.
 Allow excess foil to hang over sides of pan.

 - In a large bowl, beat the butter and brown sugar with a hand-held mixer on medium speed until creamy.

-- Add the flour and salt, beating until combined.
+- Add the flour, beating until combined.

 - Press this mixture into the foil-lined pan.

 - Bake for 30 minutes.
 Allow to cool completely.